Memory aids, reminders and brain training

 - Imagine a picture of the person that has something to do with their name.
 For example, Mr Bridge sitting on a famous bridge.

 - Use a rhyme, for example Joan always moans or Mr Shah drives a sports car.

-- Physical features can help you to remember names, for example you could imagine Mr Pearman as a pear.
+- A silly image may help you to remember names, for example you could imagine Mr Pearman as a pear.

 Remembering where you put something

 To help you remember where you put something, picture in your mind the object in the place you’re putting it.
 Also, saying out loud 'I am putting...' while doing this can help your brain to create a link to the memory of doing that task.
 Writing down what you have done, in a diary or other place which you look at regularly, may also help